-Students will learn the principles of entrepreneurship and develop products in collaboration with companies.
+Students study the principles of entrepreneurship and develop products in collaboration with companies.
 Design Communications spans over the whole block.

-During the second year of the education, a major focus on how to manage the entire product development process in projects are to be trained.
+During the second year of the education, a major focus on how to manage the entire product development process in projects are to be trained as the third block.
 Science of Design and design theory is taught and practiced.
 Great emphasis is placed on the individual's ability to communicate their knowledge in words and pictures.
-The programme ends with a thesis in which the knowledge obtained during the education is theorized and practiced by a project in collaboration with a company or institution.
+The programme ends, as the fourth block, with a thesis in which the knowledge obtained during the education is theorized and practiced by a project in collaboration with a company or institution.
 The thesis is examined in the form of an exam, exhibition and report.